 Which sunscreens are best and why?

 An ideal sunscreen would block the majority of UVA and UVB rays with active ingredients that do not break down in the sun, so that the product remains effective.
 It would also contain only active and inactive ingredients that are proven to be completely safe for both adults and children.
-Unfortunately, there is no sunscreen on the U.S. market that meets all these criteria and no simple way for consumers to know how well a given product stacks up.
-That’s why EWG created this guide to safer and more effective sunscreens..
+No sunscreen on the U.S. market meets all these criteria and consumers have no simple to know how well a given product stacks up.
+That’s why EWG created this guide to safer and more effective sunscreens.

 Is a good sunscreen all I need to stay safe?

 No. Sunscreens can only provide partial protection against harmful effects of the sun.
 Limiting sun exposure and wearing protective clothing are more important for protecting your skin from cancer and premature aging.
-Be extra careful about spending time in the sun between 10 a.m. and 4 p.m., when the sun’s burning rays are most intense.
-And remember that UVA radiation doesn’t decline as much when the sun is lower in the sky or it’s overcast.
-It also penetrates glass.
+Be extra careful about spending time in the sun between 10 a.m. and 4 p.m., when the sun’s rays are most intense.
+And remember that UVA radiation doesn’t decline as much as UVB when the sun is lower in the sky or it’s overcast.
+UVA penetrates glass.
 Apply sunscreen generously 30 minutes before going outside and reapply it often – at least every two hours.
-Even the best sunscreen won’t work well if you don’t use it correctly (ACS 2007, BCCDC 2003).
+Even the best sunscreen won’t work well if you don’t use it correctly.

 Doesn’t the government ensure that sunscreens protect us?

-No. After a 34-year process of reviewing sunscreen safety and efficacy, the U.S. Food and Drug Administration recently implemented enforceable rules on sunscreen marketing and UVA protection.
-The FDA now allows American sunscreen makers to claim their products are “broad spectrum,” even though many offer much poorer UVA protection than sunscreens sold in other countries.
-Based on the products in our 2013 database, EWG calculates that more than half of all beach and sport sunscreens with SPF 30 or higher would not be sold in Europe because they provide inadequate UVA protection.
+No. After a 34-year process of reviewing sunscreen safety and efficacy, the U.S. Food and Drug Administration has implemented enforceable rules on sunscreen marketing and UVA protection.
+The FDA allows American sunscreen makers to claim their products are “broad spectrum,” even though many offer much poorer UVA protection than sunscreens sold in other countries.
+Based on the products in our 2014 database, EWG estimates that about half of all beach and sport sunscreens could not be sold in Europe because they provide inadequate UVA protection.
 Manufacturers there voluntarily comply with a European Union recommendation that all sunscreens provide meaningful UVA protection in relation to SPF.
 Also still legal under the new FDA rules are products with sky-high SPFs that prevent sunburn but leave users at risk of UVA-related skin damage.
 The FDA is investigating the safety of sprayed-on sunscreens that can be harmful when inhaled, but it still allows them to be sold.
-Powder sunscreens are no longer allowed under the current over-the-counter sunscreen rules, but small manufacturers have until December 2013 to comply with this rule.
-The agency has not approved sunscreen ingredients that offer strong UVA protection and are widely available in other countries.
+Powder sunscreens are no longer allowed under the current FDA regulations.
+The agency has not approved some sunscreen ingredients that offer strong UVA protection and are widely available in other countries.
 The U.S. is decades behind other industrialized nations in sunscreen safety.

 Which sunscreens are best for children?

-Since kids are more vulnerable to damage caused by the sun and to harmful effects of chemical exposure, be sure to choose a sunscreen that is rated highly for effectiveness against both UVA and UVB radiation as well as safety.
-Use EWG’s guide to help you find one.
-If your child is going to be swimming or playing in the water, look for a sunscreen that says it is water resistant.
-Avoid sprays, powders and products with bug repellent.
+Since kids are more vulnerable to damage caused by the sun and to harmful effects of chemical exposure, they should use a sunscreen rated highly for effectiveness against both UVA and UVB radiation as well as safety.
+If your child plans to swim and play in the water, look for a sunscreen that says it is water resistant.
+Don’t buy sprays, powders and products with bug repellent.

-Make sure to apply sunscreen generously before children go outside and reapply it often.
-Don’t believe claims that a product will remain effective for a certain period of time, since these claims are not always reliable.
+Make sure to apply sunscreen generously before children go outside, and reapply it often.
+Don’t believe claims that a product will remain effective for a certain period of time.
+These claims are not always reliable.
 Infants under six months need special protection – a fair-skinned baby does not yet have protective melanin proteins and needs to be kept out of the sun.
-The American Academy of Pediatrics recommends that you avoid using sunscreens on children younger than 6 months unless protective shade and clothing are not available.
+The American Academy of Pediatrics recommends that you avoid using sunscreens on children younger than six months unless protective shade and clothing are not available.
 In that situation you can apply a minimal amount of sunscreen to exposed skin (AAP 2008).
-Remember that sunscreen is just one part of a sun-healthy lifestyle.
+Sunscreen is just one part of a sun-healthy lifestyle.
 Limiting sun exposure and wearing protective clothing are more important.

 How much sunscreen is enough, and how often?

 Follow the advice of the American Cancer Society and put on sunscreen early, regularly and generously.
 Apply it 30 minutes before going outside and at least every two hours thereafter.
-Make sure to reapply it after being in the water, sweating a lot or towel drying, since all of these activities can take sunscreen off your skin.
-(One study indicates that it’s best to reapply your sunscreen after the first 15 to 30 minutes in the sun, so consider doing this as well.)
-Don’t skimp when putting sunscreen on skin that’s not shaded by clothing or a hat.
+Reapply it after being in the water, sweating a lot or towel drying, since all of these activities can remove sunscreen.
+(One study indicates that it’s best to reapply your sunscreen after the first 15 to 30 minutes in the sun, so consider doing this.)
+Don’t skimp when putting sunscreen on skin exposed to direct sun.
 Studies have shown that consumers typically apply only one-fourth to two-thirds of the amount required to achieve the product’s SPF rating.
-The FDA recommends applying one ounce (about a palm-full) evenly to all exposed skin (ACS 2007, BCCDC 2003, Diffey 2001)..
+The American Academy of Dermatology recommends applying one ounce (about a palm-full) evenly to all exposed skin.

 Will sunscreen protect me from cancer and wrinkling?

-Both main types of ultraviolet radiation – UVA and UVB – are known to contribute to skin cancer, wrinkling and skin aging.
+The principle forms of ultraviolet radiation – UVA and UVB – are known to contribute to skin cancer, wrinkling and skin aging.
 To get the most protection, use a product that filters out a significant proportion of both types.
 All sunscreens protect against UVB rays, but only some protect against UVA.
-Many American sunscreens are now labeled “broad spectrum,” but the UVA protection is often inadequate
+Many American sunscreens are now labeled “broad spectrum,” but the UVA protection is often inadequate.

-Starting this year, most products that meet the “broad spectrum” standard will have text on the label saying: “If used as directed with other sun protection measures (see Directions), decreases the risk of skin cancer and early aging caused by the sun” (FDA 2011a).
-FDA allowed this claim despite its previous statements that there is no proof that sunscreen use alone can prevent skin cancer (FDA 2007).
-But the studies FDA reviewed also showed that sunscreen users spend more time in the sun, possibly negating any protective effect.
+Starting last year, most products that met the “broad spectrum” standard make this claim: “If used as directed with other sun protection measures (see Directions), decreases the risk of skin cancer and early aging caused by the sun” (FDA 2011a).
+In fact, there is no proof that sunscreen use alone can prevent skin cancer (FDA 2007).
 Shade and protective clothing are a more surefire way to reduce sun exposure.